janvorisek/drie/docs/performance.md

 Use [`<InstancedMesh>`](/components/Objects/InstancedMesh) if you have to render a large number of objects with the same geometry and material but with different world transformations.

-Mumber of instances must be specified using the `count` property.
+Number of instances must be specified using the `count` property.

 ```vue-html
 <InstancedMesh